-K5 CO1 Remembering the equation of a line that passes through a given point which is parallel or perpendicular to a given line. to K CO2 Understanding the results based on the properties of a sphere.
-CO3 Identifying conic sections.
-K1 CO4 Analyzing the concepts of geometry.
-CO5 Evaluating geometric problems using MATLAB.
+CO1 Remembering the equation of a line that passes through a given point 100 which is parallel or perpendicular to a given line.
+X CO2 Understanding the results based on the properties of a sphere. to CO3 Identifying conic sections.
+K1 CO4 Analyzing the concepts of geometry. • CO5 Evaluating geometric problems using MATLAB.